Skip Navigation

 Prerequisite : “C” or better in Pre-Calculus and department approval Credit : 2

 Description : As high responsibility jobs in the US become more technical and rely less on “art “, calculus has become a mandatory tool for predicting and modeling real world events .
-It is the goal of this course that the student (1) see through calculus the order and beauty that God put into the universe, (2) develop the skills and concepts necessary to perform confidently in fields requiring an operational knowledge of basic calculus, and (3) develop a can do attitude toward problem solving.
+It is the goal of this course that the student (1) see through calculus the order and beauty that God put into the universe, (2) develop the skills and concepts necessary to perform confidently in fields requiring an operational knowledge of basic calculus, and (3) develop a can-do attitude toward problem-solving.
 This calculus course is geared to provide the skills and concepts necessary to meet the ETS Advanced Placement Calculus AB standards of performance.
 The student is expected and required to take the AP exam.

 Basic prerequisite skills: ability to solve and graph functions (polynomial, rational, transcendental, and trigonometric) with and without an electronic aid, use set notation to describe domains and ranges, interpret and manipulate various forms of linear equations, and to show work necessary for “proving” answers are correct.